EddieHubCommunity/BioDrop/CONTRIBUTING.md

 > - any issues that have no activity after 2 weeks will be unassigned and re-assigned to someone else
 > - if an issue is unclear, ask questions to get more clarity before asking to have the issue assigned to you
 > - only request to be assigned an issue if you know how to work on it
+> - check the `Assignees` box at the top of the page to see if the issue has been assigned to someone else before requesting this be assigned to you
 > - an issue can be assigned to multiple people, if you all agree to collaborate on the issue (the Pull Request can contain commits from different collaborators)

 ## Reviewing Pull Requests